The Parable of The Fossil

 The girl looked confused.

 “Invisible?
-Doesn’t it know we see everything?”
+Doesn’t it know that we can see everything?”

-“So they ate each other?”
+“So they ate one another?”

 “Yes.”

-“So they had to be invisible?”
+“And that is why they had to be invisible?”

 The child frowned.

-“But we see it.”
+“But we can see it.”

 “Why did it need to hide?”